Russo-Ukrainian war: Legality and declaration of war

 No formal declaration of war has been issued in the ongoing Russo-Ukrainian War.
-When Putin announced the Russian invasion of Ukraine, he claimed to commence a "special military operation", side-stepping a formal declaration of war.
+When Putin announced the Russian invasion of Ukraine, he claimed to commence a "special military operation," sidestepping a formal declaration of war.
 The statement was, however, regarded by the Ukrainian government as a declaration of war and reported as such by many international news sources.
 While the Ukrainian parliament refers to Russia as a "terrorist state" in regard to its military actions in Ukraine, it has not issued a formal declaration of war on its behalf.

 The Russian invasion of Ukraine violated international law (including the Charter of the United Nations).
 (Note: Attributed to multiple references:) The invasion has also been called a crime of aggression under international criminal law and under some countries' domestic criminal codes—including those of Ukraine and Russia—although procedural obstacles exist to prosecutions under these laws.